alcideschaux/NOAA-StormData/README.md

   filter(EVTYPE != "NA")
 ```

 The final R script used for recoding, as indicated in the previous R chunk, is available [here](https://github.com/alcideschaux/NOAA-StormData/blob/master/Files/Fix_EVTYPE.R).
+If the link doesn't open directly please right click on it and select "Open link in new ...".

 We also noted similar inconsistencies in the `PROPDMGEXP` variable, with only 3 predefined levels (__NWS Manual__, page 12) and 18 levels in the downloaded dataset.
 So, our second task was to filter and recode `PROPDMGEXP` to include only the predefined levels.
 For this, we filter to keep only those levels that made sense. i.e., `m`, `M`, `K`, and `B`.
 We then replaced these string values for the corresponding numerical values.
 Finally, for estimating the total economic damage we combined `PROPDMG`and `PROPDMGEXP`, creating a new variable `PROPDMGTOTAL`: